jampiesroscoe/hooligan-challenge/hooligan-challenge/README.md

 ## Improvements
-To improve the service, the controller needs to be refactored, the logic can be cleaned up.
+To improve the service, the controller needs to be refactored, the logic should be cleaned up and moved to a helperClass or a serviceClass instead of the controller.
 I would add more validations for the request and response.
 I would also add authorization either basic auth or jwt tokens depending on the client using the service.

 More fields could also be added, such as more user details and stream details to improve functionality of the service.
 ### Scaling